Waxwing (band)

-In an interview with Seattle website The Stranger in April 2013, Rocky Votolato claimed that the band were working on new music, stating "We have been writing since early this year and can't wait to record another record.
+In an interview with Seattle's The Stranger in April 2013, Rocky Votolato announced that the band were working on new music, saying, "We have been writing since early this year and can't wait to record another record.
 Not sure when that will happen but we're definitely planning on it."
-Rocky also claimed the band had "hopefully many more [live shows] to come".
-However, as of 2023, no new music or live shows have materialized and the band has not given any further details on said plans.
+Rocky also said the band had "hopefully many more [live shows] to come."
+They played several reunion shows in the summer of 2013, including a live set on Seattle's KEXP on August 17, the Black Lodge on August 23, and the Vera Project on August 24.